INTRODUCTION -

 CRYSTALS AND METALS -

-the same parameters for the potential energy.
-(The constant of
+having the same parameters for the potential energy.
+(The

-proportionality depends only on the structure of the crystal.)
-This
+constant of proportionality depends only on the structure of the

-model, the atomic radius in a metallic crystal (which is defined as
+this model, the atomic radius in a metallic crystal (which is

-half the shortest interatomic distance) can be expressed as:
+defined as half the shortest interatomic distance) can be

 where h is Planck's constant, A is Madelung's constant, m is the electron mass, e is the charge of the electron and z is the valency of the atom.
 We see then that the size of metals is proportional to the Bohr radius as defined in chapter one.